Case study

 INDUSTRIALIZATION

-Edges to avoid undercuts and mitigate the deformation.
+undercuts and mitigate the draft.

 FUNCTIONALITY

-Non-slip and comfortable, for frequent use.
+and comfortable grip suitable for frequent use.

 I-CORD